-Keywords are the most commonly used words and phrases, also known as search queries that people type into the Google search page to look for information on products, services, educational topics, etc. Basically, keywords define what your content is about to the search engines.
+Keywords are the most commonly used words and phrases, also known as search queries that people type into the Google search page to look for information on products, services, educational topics, etc. Basically, keywords define what your content is about to search engines.

 In order to rank your website, you will need to find out the relevant keywords that people in your niche are searching for and create content around it.
-No matter how top-notch quality of the articles on your website is if people are not searching for those keywords you are targeting, it is of no use, and your hard work will go down the drain.
+No matter how top-notch the quality of the articles on your website is if people are not searching for those keywords you are targeting, it is of no use, and your hard work will go down the drain.
 That’s why keyword research is very important.

 How To Do Keyword Research For SEO

 The very first step is to put yourself in the shoes of your potential customers, or the people you are targeting.
-For example, if you are selling or recommending shoes on your website, ask yourself what you would be searching for online to find the best shoes or where you would be looking for recommendations and what your search queries will be.
+For example, if you are selling or recommending shoes on your website, ask yourself what you would be searching for online to find the best shoes or where you would be looking for recommendations, and what your search queries will be.
 It is nothing but the terms and phrases which you will be using to find the desired information, which is ‘the best shoes’ in our case.

 Now, we all know that when it comes to buying shoes, we look for comfort and quality.
-Now, open up Google, type in ‘best comfortable s’ (initial for shoes) and wait for the Google search suggestions to load.
+Now, open up Google, type in ‘best comfortable s’ (initial for shoes), and wait for the Google search suggestions to load.
 What you get over there, these recommendations, are the best keywords you can use for your blog posts.
-For example, some of the suggestions will be – best comfortable shoes, best comfortable shoes in India, best comfortable sports shoes, best comfortable sneakers, etc.
+For example, some of the suggestions will be – the best comfortable shoes, best comfortable shoes in India, best comfortable sports shoes, best comfortable sneakers, etc.

 Now, if you want to target long tail keywords, as they are comparatively easy to rank, type in something like ‘best comfortable shoes [space]’ and wait for the autocomplete suggestions to load.
 You will now get some more keyword ideas like – best comfortable shoe brands, best comfortable shoe insoles, best comfortable shoes for work, best comfortable shoe companies, etc.

 These are all the most commonly used keywords people search for on Google.
-Now, type in ‘best comfortable shoes for [space]’, you will get something like this – best comfortable shoes for walking, best comfortable shoes for travel, best comfortable shoes for running, best comfortable shoes for walking, best comfortable shoes for men, best comfortable shoes for nurses, etc.
+Now, type in ‘best comfortable shoes for [space]’, and you will get something like this – best comfortable shoes for walking, best comfortable shoes for travel, best comfortable shoes for running, best comfortable shoes for walking, best comfortable shoes for men, best comfortable shoes for nurses, etc.

 I guess that is more than enough for kickstarting your own niche blog on comfortable shoes.
 Unless you are searching for a very wide term, most of these keywords you find using Google will have low search volume and less competition.
 Which means you can easily rank for those keywords.
 For example, if you choose to write an article on ‘The 8 Most Famous Sneakers of 2018’, the search volume would be 150 for famous sneakers.
-Now, if you look at the top ranking websites in the search engine results page (SERP), and analyze what are their top ranking keywords, it would be as follows –
+Now, if you look at the top ranking websites on the search engine results page (SERP), and analyze what are their top ranking keywords, it would be as follows –

 - Best sneakers of all time: 600 search volume generating 412 traffic per month.